mpalmer79/quirk-trade-appraisal-Kia/README_KIA.md

 # Quirk Kia — Sight-Unseen Trade-In Appraisal

-This is a clone of the CDJR Marshfield trade tool retargeted for **Quirk Kia**.

 ## What was changed automatically
 - All obvious dealership names and URLs retargeted to **Quirk Kia** and **https://www.quirkkia.com/**.